Nike Cross Country Camp UC Santa Cruz

-Overnight Campers: Professional coaching and instruction on grass fields, all meals, on-campus housing, supervision and evening activities.
+- Professional coaching and instruction, all meals, on-campus housing, supervision and evening activities.

-Key Deposit: UC Santa Cruz requires a room key deposit of $75, and a separate $10 meal card deposit.
-Please bring two checks payable to "US Sports Camps" for those amounts.
-We hold until the key is returned on the last day, at which time the checks are returned.
+- Key Deposit: UC Santa Cruz requires a room key deposit of $75, and a separate $10 meal card deposit.
+Please bring two checks payable to "US Sports Camp" for those amounts.
+We hold checks until the key is returned on the last day, at which time the checks are returned.

 Sample Daily Schedule